congoblue/obs_vb/README.md

 # obs_vb

-Application to control OBS and Droidcam_OBS for live streaming
+VB Application to control OBS for live streaming using Android phones as cameras with the Droidcam_OBS app.